Re-post: Popular Post from February, 2010

 This becomes especially important with the seemingly heavy media concentration on the opposing side of the fence where the negative tends to make a better news story.

-As a current physical educator and former coach, national champion, and parent of two Division I athletes, the positive aspects of athletic sports participation is a focus having deep meaning for me.
+As a former physical educator, coach, competitive athlete, and parent of two competitive athletes, the positive aspects of athletic sports participation is a focus having deep meaning for me.
 Yes, there is always the possibility, maybe even probability, of too much too soon and a misplaced emphasis on the "wrong" things like winning at all costs.

 However, these risks do not negate all the positives that can and do occur.
 And when athletes are exposed to the proper environment, and put forth proper amounts of effort and make good choices, you would be hard pressed to find anything that gives them the opportunity for holistic benefits that participating in competitive sports does.